How to get started with Gradle?

 - Gradle will automatically download the project dependencies from Maven Central.
 Therefore if you’re behind a proxy you should set the proxy options in the gradle.properties file as explained here.

-- We use OpenJDK 7 to compile our projects.
+- We use minimum OpenJDK 8 to compile our projects.
 If you have several JDKs installed you may want to set the

 org.gradle.java.homeproperty in the gradle.properties file.